GrantRWinter/quadrus_app/README.md

 # README

-!Quadrus Web Full-Stack Developer Practicum
+Quadrus Web Full-Stack Developer Practicum

 This app is currently deployed on Heroku at [https://quadrusapp.herokuapp.com/](https://quadrusapp.herokuapp.com/)

+### Technology Used

+1. Ruby on Rails for Application Framework
+2. Postgres for DB
+3. Bootstrap for styling
+4. AWS S3 for image storage
+5.

 ### Site Navigation Instructions